janekx21/owl-ms-language-server/README.md

 ### [Helix Editor](https://helix-editor.com/)

-Download and install the binary.
-Add the language server, language and grammar to your `languages.toml`.
+Make shure the language server binary is installed (See Section [Installing the binary](installing-the-binary)).
+Then add the language server, language and grammar to your `languages.toml`.

 ```toml
 [language-server.owl-ms-language-server]